Office Location: Business and Liberal Arts Center, Room B650

 PhD, Yale University

-Lust on Trial: Censorship and the Rise of Obscenity in the Age of Anthony Comstock (New York: Columbia University Press, forthcoming spring, 2018).
+Lust on Trial: Censorship and the Rise of Obscenity in the Age of Anthony Comstock (New York: Columbia University Press, 2018).

 Lessons from China: America in the Hearts and Minds of the Worlds Most Important Rising Generation (Self-published.
 Printed by CreateSpace, 2013).